lnairGT/Robogyver-Tool-Macgyvering/README.md

 If you find our work useful, please consider citing the following papers:

-- **Nair, Lakshmi, et al. "Autonomous Tool Construction Using Part Shape and Attachment Prediction."** Robotics: Science and Systems.
+- **Nair, Lakshmi, et al. "Autonomous Tool Construction Using Part Shape and Attachment Prediction."** Robotics: Science and Systems (RSS).
 2019.
 - **Nair, Lakshmi, Jonathan Balloch, and Sonia Chernova.
 "Tool macgyvering: Tool construction using geometric reasoning."** 2019 International Conference on Robotics and Automation (ICRA).
 IEEE, 2019.

 Thanks!